Rebuilding a greener Hackney

 We need to work in partnership with everyone in the borough if we’re to rebuild a greener Hackney and eliminate our impact on climate change.

-We’ve co-designed our first green recovery engagement event, which will take place in October 2021.
-We’ll be listening to the views of community and voluntary organisations on:
+We’ve co-designed our first green recovery engagement event, which took place in October 2021.
+We asked voluntary and community organisations for their thoughts on:

 - how relevant people feel the green recovery is to residents and businesses in Hackney